ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-06-01-data-viz-exercise.md

 * Modify your line chart to include three to five other states of your choice for comparison.
 * Create a state-specific chart of California showing both daily deaths and the seven-day rolling average of deaths.

+## Solo/group work: Comparing media coverage

+*Suggested time: 5-10 minutes*

-Individually, take 5-10 minutes to find several examples of coverage during the winter 2020 surge of COVID in California.
+Individually or in small groups, take 5-10 minutes to find several examples of coverage during the winter 2020 surge of COVID in California.

 * How did news organizations cover the surge?

+## Class discussion: Comparing media coverage

+*Suggested time: 20 minutes*

+As a class, share your findings and discuss:

 * In what ways were the visualizations they used effective at communicating the surge?